ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 Any node (Group, Suite or Function) can be disabled by using disabled { ...}.

-A disabled group/suite/test is not executed (and its code not generated fro group/suite).
+A disabled group/suite/test is not executed (and its code not generated for group/suite).
 Using disabled for tests is allowing to disable a test without changing the test ID of following tests.